 Up to 10 minutes of live streaming per day; one camera supported; 5 GB cloud storage; event notifications; two-way voice communication; live GPS; live event auto upload.

 If you want to stream more than 10 minutes per day, or you’re going to use multiple dash cams, you will need a paid account.
-Paid accounts are available from $12/month upwards.
-They give you even more features, such as unlimited live streaming, GPS tracking, geo-fencing, and more (click here for more details).
+Paid accounts are available from $4/month upwards.
+They give you additional features such as unlimited live streaming, GPS tracking, geo-fencing, and even fleet management for up to 999 dash cams (click here for full details).

 Thinkware